BLCM/bl3mods/Apocalyptech/qol/README.md

   map just to get to the Atlas HQ building.
 - **Atlas HQ Fast Travel** - A collection of mods to move the Atlas HQ Fast Travel machine to some more useful locations.
+- **Beef Plissken Loot Pattern Fix** - Changes Beef Plissken's loot pattern to drop right around where he was, instead of potentially off the edge of the map.
 - **Disable Email Loyalty Rewards** - Disables the emailed rewards you get for killing enemies with specific manufacturers.
 - **Droughts Stocked Porta-Potties** - Ensures that all porta-potties in The